West Herts Breast Care Unit

 Chemotherapy

 Chemotherapy is considered in more advanced or more active cancers or where the cancer shows features that indicate it will not respond to endocrine treatment.
-The treatment is given as an outpatient at Mount Vernon Hospital, usually every six weeks for six cycles.
+The treatment is given as an outpatient at Mount Vernon Hospital, usually every three weeks for six cycles.

 Radiotherapy